RatanRavichandran/FinanceCopilot/README.md

 ## Module guide
 - **Financial Insights** (`financial_dashboard.py`)
-  - Cleans `data/raw/personal_finance_transactions.xlsx`, builds Plotly visualisations, and pipes curated context to GPT.
+  - Cleans `data/raw/personal_finance_transactions.xlsx`, builds Plotly visualisations, and can launch a personalized financial coach to talk to.
   - Recent transaction table sourced from `data/raw/bank_statement_sample.xlsx`.
 - **Loan Assistant** (`loan_assistant.py`)
   - Works with sample persona and catalogue text in `data/reference`.
 Replace these with live exports for demos.